PostHog/posthog.com/contents/docs/features/feature-flags.md

 ## De-activating Properties

 If the feature has caused a problem (like a huge server load), or you don't need the feature flag anymore, you can disable it instantly and completely.
-Users won't be getting the flag anymore.
+Doing so ensures **no users** will have the flag enabled.

+## Feature Flag Persistence

+For feature flags that filter by user properties only, a given flag will always be on if a certain user meets all the specified property filters.

+However, for flags using a rollout percentage mechanism (either by itself or in combination with user properties), the flag will persist for a given user as long as the rollout percentage and the flag key are not changed.

+As a result, keep in mind that changing those values will result in flags being toggled on and off for certain users in a non-predictable way.